 4. Vegetable picking

-One of the best things about fall is all of the delicious seasonal produce that becomes available.
+One of the best things about fall is all of the delicious seasonal produce that becomes available at the produce farm.
 At Apple Annie’s, not only can you pick your own apples right off the tree and pumpkins straight from the vine.
 But you can also pick your own vegetables!
 Yes vegetables!

 Visiting Apple Annie’s is a great way for kids of all ages to get closer to how and where their food is grown.
 You can pick tomatoes, black-eye peas, cucumbers, eggplant, green beans, okra, broccoli, green chile, summer squash, and even sunflowers to pick at Apple Annie’s!
 Vegetable picking is a great activity for families – it’s a great way to get outside and enjoy the mild autumn in the desert.
 Plus, what could be more fun than filling up a basket with all of your favorite fall fruits and vegetables?